facebook/openzl/doc/mkdocs/doc/sddl/arrays-collections.md

 The first example allows parallel processing and zero-copy optimizations.
 The second requires sequential scanning.

+This difference compounds with scale.
+If `Variable` appears once, the scan cost is small.
+If it appears 50,000 times in an array, the runtime must evaluate `size` 50,000 times and cannot jump directly to record `i` without walking through the previous `i - 1` records.
+For compressors and other downstream tools, that means lower throughput and weaker opportunities for parallelism.

 ## Array Validation

 You can validate array properties: